The same things that make Snapchat fun can also make it frustrating to learn.

 For those who stick with Snapchat, however, the social app is likely to earn a permanent spot on their smartphone’s home screen for the way it draws out the most authentic side of you.

-Whether you’re marketing your business or just having fun, whether you're new to Snapchat or looking to take it to the next level, these 14 Snapchat tips are bound to give you a newfound love for the app.
+Whether you’re marketing your business or just having fun, whether you're new to Snapchat or looking to take it to the next level by running Snapchat ads, these 14 Snapchat tips are bound to give you a newfound love for the app.